 In Pakistan's history, some cases interpret the status of Ar.
 2A.
 And also determined the inconsistent status of Ar.2A with other laws.
-Although judges have no authority to make the law, they make proper interpretation of the law whether it's an Islamic provision or a local law.
-The detail of the cases was given below- 146 PLD 2005 SC 719 147 PLD 1973 SC 49 The most important cases in history were "Kaneez Fatima vs Wali Mohammad"148.
+Although judges have no authority to make the law, they make proper interpretation of the law 148 PLD 2005 SC 719 149 PLD 1973 SC 49 whether it's an Islamic provision or a local law.
+The detail of the cases was given below- The most important cases in history were "Kaneez Fatima vs Wali Mohammad"150.
 In this case, Wali (husband) has pronounced the dissolution of Marriage or divorce from her wife (Kaneez).
 He just wants to get separation from her due to a lot of reasons.
-But under the "Muslim Family Law Ordinance" when the husband gives divorce to the wife then he his duty bound to send a notice to the "Union Council Chairman" and after that he also sent the copies of Talaq notice to the wife149.
+But under the "Muslim Family Law Ordinance" when the husband gives divorce to the wife then he his duty bound to send a notice to the "Union Council Chairman" and after that he also sent the copies of Talag notice to the wife151.
 But Wali Mohammad divorced and didn't comply with this provision.
-There was also a provision under this Ordinance if any person doesn't fulfill the requirement of the above provision then he is "liable to punishment imprisonment for a term of 1 year or fine which may extend to 5 thousand rupees or both"150.
+There was also a provision under this Ordinance if any person doesn't fulfill the requirement of the above provision then he is "liable to punishment imprisonment for a term of 1 year or fine which may extend to 5 thousand rupees or both"152.
 Due to the noncompliance with the provision his wife sued in court against her husband on the ground that the divorce has no effect and was not canceled.
 And she also demanded a maintenance allowance.
-But under Islamic law. the procedure was different, if a husband pronounced a Talaq once a time it becomes effective and cannot be revoked or canceled by any higher authority.
+But under Islamic law, the procedure was different, if a husband pronounced a Talaq once a time it becomes effective and cannot be revoked or canceled by any higher authority.
 This case showed a dispute between Islamic law (as per Article.
 2A of the constitution) and local law (i.e. sec.7 of the Muslim. family law ordinance).
-The next important case in history was "Asma Jilani vs. the Government of Punjab and others"151.
-This case was filed against the father (Ghulam Jilani) of Asma Jilani.
-During the martial law of Yahya Khan, the order has been 148 PLD 1993 SC 901 149 Section.
+The next important case in history was "Asma Jilani vs. the Government of Punjab and others" 153.
+This case 150 PLD 1993 SC 901 151 Section.
 7 (1) of MUSLIM FAMILY LAW ORDINANCE.

-150 Section.
+152 Section.
 7(2) of Muslim Family Law Ordinance, 1961.